 Then stir in the milk and pureed or mashed peaches.
 Place in refrigerator until thoroughly chilled, several hours or overnight.

 You can serve it straight from the churn or transfer it to a container and place it in the freezer until it becomes firm.
 Good either way!
 Makes about 1 gallon.

-Other peach ice cream recipes you might enjoy:
+peach ice cream recipes from Other Bloggers:

 - Homesick Texan’s Peach Ice Cream